expo/config-plugins/packages/react-native-ble-plx/README.md

 - `canConnect` (_boolean_): default:`true` - Specifies if your app requires the permission to connect to already-paired Bluetooth devices.
 If set to `true`, `android.permission.BLUETOOTH_CONNECT` will be added to `AndroidManifest.xml`.

-- `neverForLocation` (_boolean_): default:`false` - A flag you can set to `true` to assert that your app doesn't use BLE scan results to derive physical location.
+- `neverForLocation` (_boolean_): default:`true` - A flag you can set to `true` to assert that your app doesn't use BLE scan results to derive physical location.
 If `true`, `"android:usesPermissionFlags": "neverForLocation"` will be added to your `"android.permission.BLUETOOTH_SCAN"` declaration.
 Android SDK 31+.
 Default `false`. _WARNING: This parameter is experimental and BLE might not work.
 Make sure to test before releasing to production._

 - `isDiscoverable` (_boolean_): default:`false` - Dictates whether or not your app is discoverable to other Bluetooth devices.
 If set to `true`, `android.permission.BLUETOOTH_ADVERTISE` will be added to `AndroidManifest.xml`.